michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.8.12 - 03/29/2019 =
+- Optimized the `category` unit type to reduce unnecessary database queries and API requests.

 = 3.8.11 - 03/09/2019 =
-- Optimized the use of Amazon Product Advertising API to reduce unnecessary requests.
+- Optimized the use of Amazon Product Advertising API to reduce unnecessary API requests.

 = 3.8.10 - 03/04/2019 =
 - Changed link styles other than the default one to preserve URL query parameters given by the Amazon Product Advertising API.